An emergency root canal can be needed in one of these two situations:

 And, if you're really unlucky, sometimes emergency treatment is needed if you have both!

-The first may be due, say, to an accident when a tooth is broken.
+The first possibility - acute pain from an inflamed tooth nerve - may be due, say, to an accident when a tooth is broken.
 Imagine a teenager who has fallen off his skateboard or bike, and breaks a front tooth.
-Most of the tooth is gone, the nerve is exposed.
+Most of the visible part of the tooth is gone, the nerve in the middle of the tooth is exposed.
 It's hurting like crazy.
 We want to keep the tooth if possible.

-So, first off, we get the tooth really, really numb, (check out dental anesthetics) and then start the root canal procedure.
+So, first off, we gently get the tooth really, really numb, (check out dental anesthetics) starting with a surface anesthetic gel on the gum, then numbing the tooth with local anesthetic solution.
+And then we can start the root canal procedure.
 When the numbness wears off the pain and toothache will be gone, and we can wait a few days for things to settle down.
-There will probably also be some cuts and abrasions to the face and lips which need a little time to heal.
+There will probably also be some cuts and abrasions to the face and lips from the skateboard or bike accident which need a little time to heal.

 After that, the root canal treatment can be completed and the tooth built up or restored with a filling or a cap.

 That's the procedure for an emergency root canal where someone has had an accident, injuring a tooth.

 The second situation involves an abscess on a tooth.
 You can get an abscess if you have a dead tooth.
 The patient usually comes in to the office with an intensely painful tooth, and sometimes a swollen face too.